Ircama/epson_print_conf/README.md

                         Printer model.
 Example: -m XP-205 -a HOSTNAME, --address HOSTNAME
                         Printer host name or IP address.
+(Example: -a 192.168.1.87) --usb                 Talk to the printer over USB (IEEE 1284.4 / D4) instead of SNMP.
+                        It can also be selected from the "Printer Connection" box, or by setting the EPSON_USB environment variable. -a/--address is not used in this mode
-(Example: -a 192.168.1.87) -P PICKLE_FILE, --pickle PICKLE_FILE
+  -P PICKLE_FILE, --pickle PICKLE_FILE
                         Load a pickle configuration archive saved by parse_devices.py -O, --override        Replace the default configuration with the one in the pickle file instead of merging (default is to merge)